defarbs/defarbs.github.io/_posts/2019-08-05-htb-fortune.md

 nfsuser:*:1002:1002::/home/nfsuser:/usr/sbin/authpf
 ```

 Well, well, well...
 It would appear we have three different users here.
 They are `charlie`, `bob`, and `nfsuser`.
-Immediately, `nfsuser` appeared interesting to me given the naming convention.
+Immediately, `nfsuser` appears interesting to me given the naming convention.
 The username `nfsuser` can easily be attribute to an `nfs share!` Now, this is great and all, but I still don't know how to access these users, nor am I able to add my own `ssh` keys..
 <p><br></p>